Kate Cary

 Kate Cary (born 4 November 1967 in Birmingham, England) is an author, most well known for her work on the Warriors series.

 Works

 Cary is a contributor to, alongside several others, the pen name Erin Hunter.
 She is also the single author of a series entitled Bloodline.

 Warriors

 Cary has written Into the Wild, Fire and Ice, The Sight, The Last Hope and Bluestar's Prophecy, among other titles in the series.
 She stated that she becomes attached to the characters of the novels and usually feels distraught when writing death scenes.
 She also suggests that Loch Lomond offers her the inspiration for ThunderClan's territory in the novels.
+She announced her retirement from the Warriors series in 2024.

 Bloodline

 The first Bloodline book was written in 2005, simply entitled Bloodline.
 It is an unofficial sequel to Dracula and is an epistolary novel taking place during World War I. Kirkus Reviews praised its plot twists, but said that the novel had flat characterization.
 She also wrote a sequel titled Bloodline: Reckoning in 2007.
 Kirkus Reviews say that bad pacing and characterization hurt the story, but the tension is kept high by bluffs and mysteries.